JennyCloud/Azure-Zero-to-Hero/Cert-Prep/AZ-104/Azure-Weirdness-and-Gotchas/07-AppService-Oddities.md

 ## Networking
 - VNet integration behaves differently between Windows and Linux.
 - Regional VNet integration is not the same as Gateway-required VNet integration.

+## Backup
+- Azure App Service backups require an Azure Storage account to store the backup data.
+- To exclude specific files or folders from a backup, you can create a _backup.filter file in the root directory of the app.